 70. There are five "Outcomes Associated with Effective Cybersecurity" under the G7FEA.
-Not every one of the G7FEA Outcomes are applicable to every G7FE Element.
-But, taken together, "the five desirable outcomes ... set out broad characteristics that a financial sector entity with a mature understanding, delivery, and oversight of
+Not every one of the G7FEA Outcomes is applicable to every G7FE Element.
+But, taken together, "the five desirable outcomes ... set out broad characteristics that a financial sector entity with a mature understanding, delivery, and oversight of cybersecurity can demonstrate to an assessor."
+Both insurers and supervisors should make use of this assessment guidance, as appropriate, "in regulatory examinations, self-assessments, and independent review by third parties."56